Qubit operations using a modular optical system engineered with PyOpticL: a code-to-CAD optical layout tool

 While we anticipate the future development of 3D printed adjustable mounts within the PyOpticL library to replace the commercial adjustable mounts, we are cautious that the compromise in performance with entirely 3D printed adjustable mounts for most applications would be unjustifiable.

-\section{Scalable optical design}
+\section{Scalable Optical Design}

 Script-based optical design enables new paradigms of scalable optical layout through inheritance of the scalable nature of code.
 To showcase this, we used PyOpticL to roughly recreate the layout (Figure \ref{fig:redstone}) from an optical interferometry experiment \cite{zhong2021phase} designed to demonstrate quantum supremacy through Boson Sampling.
-The experiment used custom vertical arrays ( 6 $\times$ 6 ) of optical elements and input layouts of sets of 50 optical elements.
-We hope that this example inspires more creative applications of PyOpticL with sophisticated 3D routing between modular baseplates.